 The operator of a motor vehicle is responsible for complying with parking laws and regulations and is subject to the established penalties for violation.
 If the responsible party cannot be determined, e.g., in the case of a parked vehicle, the registered owner of the vehicle is responsible for the violation.

 The inability to locate a parking space is not considered valid justification for the violation of University parking regulations.
 Personal notes or explanations left on vehicles do not justify violation of University regulations.

 Parking on campus is viewed as a privilege.
 Transportation and Parking Services has the right to refuse, revoke, or deny parking privileges.
 The University assumes no responsibility for any vehicle or its content which is parked on UC Merced property.
 Parking regulations may change without prior notice.

-Every vehicle, including those with specialized license plates or disabled placards operated by employees of UC Merced not otherwise exempt that occupies a parking space designated for an automobile or motorcycle, must display a valid permit in accordance with the regulations posted.
+Every vehicle, including those with specialized license plates or disabled placards operated by employees of UC Merced not otherwise exempt that occupies a parking space designated for an automobile or motorcycle, must have paid parking or a valid permit in accordance with the regulations posted.
 Commercially-licensed vehicles are not required to display parking permits when engaged in the act of loading or unloading within a designated loading zone, but cannot park in a load or unload.
 University and official local, state or federal government licensed vehicles do not need a permit when on official business.
 Officials using private vehicles must pay to park unless the government agency has made prior arrangements with UC Merced.
 Parking permits are the property of the University, are non-transferable (for use by the registered permit holder only) and may not be resold.
 Violations of these regulations will result in possible legal or disciplinary action and restitution as applicable.